 By Romal Bryce

-Romal Bryce is the director of growth and strategy, diversified industry sectors, for BMO Bank of Montreal (BMO).
+Romal Bryce is the national director of growth and strategy, industry programs, for Bank of Montreal (BMO).
 Visit bmo.com/franchising for more information.